 We plant and nourish our seedlings in the classroom and grow lab.

-After the snow melts, we identify and harvest common wild herbs for our daily tea: dandelion, coltsfoot, red raspberry leaf, self-heal, yarrow, plantain.
+After the snow melts, we identify and harvest common wild herbs for our daily tea: dandelion, coltsfoot, red raspberry leaf, self-heal, yarrow, plantain, burdock, heartsease pansy, toothwort.

 Just before school ends for the year, we transplant the grown seedlings to our school perennial herb gardens.
-When these plants are mature, the students who planted them will be three years older, and able to mentor younger students in harvesting, drying and preparing tea from them.
+In a few years, when these plants are mature, the students who planted them will be three years older, and able to mentor younger students in harvesting, drying and preparing tea from them.

-This is a gift for ourselves, the earth, and the next seven generations.
+The Tea Project is a gift for ourselves, our community, the earth, and the next seven generations.

 Tussilago farfara, Coltsfoot flowers.
 We make a cough syrup out of these early spring bloomers!